radiokills/zekom/README.md

 ## Configuration
 This gem comes with some general cookies descriptions.
 You can add your own in config/initializers/zekom.rb.
-You must supply cookies via hash for now.
+You can supply cookies via hash.
 ```ruby
 Zekom::Kookie.add({
   :id=>'uservoice',